ravaee/simple_contact_page/README.md

 });

 ```
-so as you see we can use a browser activity with our command insted of static activities that you can never handle them after release :)
+so as you see we can use a browser activity or a webview with an url that contains command param insted of using static activities that you can never handle them after release :)

 ```